Previous dayApril 28, 2026Next day

 8.8 km---✓ ReviewedUSGS →

-A magnitude 2.0 earthquake was recorded 5 km ESE of Pearsall, Texas on April 28, 2026 at 22:34 UTC.
+April 28, 2026 brought a magnitude 2.0 earthquake 5 km ESE of Pearsall, Texas, logged at 22:34 UTC.
 This was a shallow crustal earthquake, focused at 8.8 km depth.
-Geolocation places the event at 28.877°N, -99.045°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 28.877°, -99.045°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28